nightconcept/boba-site/project/boba-learn.md

   enable_https: boolean
 }

+The true power of the `?` operator becomes apparent when chaining multiple operations that can each fail, as it allows you to write a clean "happy path" while correctly propagating any error that occurs at any step.

-The following function, `load_config`, is a great example of a function that can fail.
+The following function, `load_config`, is a great example of this.
 It will read a file and parse it as JSON.
 Both of these operations can fail, making them perfect candidates for using `Result` and the `?` operator.

 fn load_config() -> Result<Config, error> {
     var content = read_file("config.json")?